baijum/selenium-python/source/installation.rst

 WebDriver in an intuitive way.

-Selenium Python bindings provide a convenient API to access Selenium WebDrivers like Firefox, Ie, Chrome, Remote etc..
-The current supported Python versions are 2.7, 3.2, 3.3 and 3.4.
+Selenium Python bindings provide a convenient API to access Selenium WebDrivers like Firefox, Ie, Chrome, Remote etc.  The current supported Python versions are 2.7, 3.2, 3.3 and 3.4.

 This documentation explains Selenium 2 WebDriver API.
 Selenium